RoJac88/ludo-js/README.md

  ## How to play
 To play the game enter a player name in the starting form.

 Bots are any players named BOT, HAL or RANDOM.
-Bots named RANDOM pick tokens randomdly (mind = blown) and play at a faster pace.
+Bots named RANDOM pick tokens randomly (mind = blown) and play at a faster pace.
 Players with any other name are considered human players.

 It is possible to intercept the move of any BOT by clicking the button before the BOT does.